camja989/kognyte-tutoring/docs/create-moodle-instance.md

 ```

 ### 2. Test Website Integration
-1. Go to your JoltVolt website
+1. Go to your Kognyte website
 2. Click "Try Free Demo" or "Login"
 3. Verify it redirects to correct Moodle URLs
 4. Test the complete user flow